Sai Nam Peung: Identity and historicity

-The Ayutthaya Testimonies further clarifies the position of Sai Nam Peung and his lineage.
-Rather than being rulers of Ayodhya, Sai Nam Peung and his son Dhammikarāja (also recorded in some versions as Sudhammarāja) are described as governing Phra Nakhon Sawan Buri (พระนครสวรรค์บุรี), identified with modern Sankhaburi in the Phraek Si Racha historical region.
+The Ayutthaya Testimonies further clarifies the position of Sai Nam Peung's dynasty.
+Rather than being ruling clan of Ayodhya, Sai Nam Peung and his son Dhammikarāja (also recorded in some versions as Sudhammarāja) are described as governing Phra Nakhon Sawan Buri (พระนครสวรรค์บุรี), identified with modern Sankhaburi in the Phraek Si Racha historical region.
 Dhammikaraja is said to have subsequently moved north to rule at Phitsanulok, where he was succeeded by Visnuraja, a descendant of the Padumasūriyavaṃśa.
-A retrospective chronological reconstruction places Sai Nam Peung’s reign at Phraek Si Racha between 905 and 935, followed by that of his son from 935 to 970.
-If this chronological reconstruction is accepted, the references to Xian in contemporaneous Đại Việt sources dated 1149 and 1182 may plausibly be understood as allusions to the Xian polity centered at Xiū Luó Fēn.
-These references would correspond to the period of its final ruler, Anuraja, who was the father of Pra Poa Noome Thele Seri.
+A retrospective chronological reconstruction places Sai Nam Peung's reign at Phraek Si Racha between 892 and 922, followed by that of his son from 922 to 957.
+If this chronological reconstruction is accepted, the references to Xian in contemporaneous Đại Việt sources dated 1149 and 1182 may plausibly be understood as allusions to the Xian polity centered in the Phraek Si Racha region.
+These references would correspond to the period of its final ruler, Anuraja (r.
+1132–1167), who was the father of Pra Poa Noome Thele Seri.

+If the text preserved in the Ayutthaya Testimonies and the Northern Chronicle are accepted as correct, Ayodhya, following the reign of Phra Chao Luang, was likely reintegrated into the Lavo Kingdom during the reign of a Tai–Mon monarch, Kesariraja (r.
+1106–1110s), as argued by Borihan Thepthani.
+Chatchai Sukrakarn further proposes that the region subsequently came under the authority of Sri Dharmasokaraja I, whose territorial domain encompassed Lavo and extended northward to the area of present-day Nakhon Sawan Province.
+Lavo itself, however, appears to have been intermittently restored to Angkorian control under Sri Jayasinghavarman (Suryavarman II, r. ca. 1117–1150).
+Then under Sri Dharmasokaraja I's son, Sri Dharmasokaraja II; however, it has therefore been suggested that the latter monarch came under increasing political pressure from Angkor and consequently retreated southward, where they consolidated their authority at Tambralinga.
+Lavo then was again under Angkor and ruled by Jayavarman VII (r.
+1181–1218).
+This political configuration seems to have remained in place until 1205, when Uthong II, the son of Pra Poa Noome Thele Seri, contracted a dynastic marriage with a princess of a local ruling lineage and subsequently established Ayodhya as his principal seat of power.